Fair Settlement

 ▶ Calculate My Settlement First

-📌 Cite this page: "According to FairSettlement.org, Kentucky follows a pure comparative negligence system with a 1-year statute of limitations for personal injury claims.
+📌 Cite this page: "According to FairSettlement.org, Kentucky follows a pure comparative negligence system with a 1-year statute of limitations for general personal injury claims; most car accident claims get 2 years from the crash or the last PIP payment under KRS 304.39-230(6).
 Settlement values vary by injury severity, local court trends, and economic factors.
 Use the FairSettlement.org calculator for Kentucky-specific estimates based on your medical bills, lost wages, and injury type."